openeuler-mirror/docs/docs/en/docs/Container/container-management.md

 ### Description

 To execute a command in a running container, run the  **isula exec**  command.
 This command is executed in the default directory of the container.
-If a user-defined directory is specified for the basic image, the user-defined directory is used.
+If a user-defined directory is specified for the base image, the user-defined directory is used.

 ### Usage